Cytraen/CombatCursorContainment/README.md

 # CombatCursorContainment

-A FFXIV Dalamud plugin to keep your cursor locked in the game window during combat, with options for:
+A FFXIV Dalamud plugin to automatically lock your cursor to the game window during combat, with options to do so except when:
+- Dead
-- Not locking the cursor outside of duties
+- Not in a duty
+- In a cutscene
-- Not locking the cursor when your weapon is sheathed
+- Weapon is sheathed
-- Not locking the cursor when mounted
+- On a mount
-- Not locking the cursor while on a DoH/DoL class
+- On a crafter/gatherer class